briemadu/mathLM/guidelines.md

 part of the time to give feedback about the previous week and help you with your questions.

-You must upload your solutions on Moodle by the following Sunday at 23:59.
+You must upload your solutions on Moodle by the following Monday at 23:59.

 **Come to class prepared**, i.e., watch the videos / read the material **before** our meeting.